 - Rinse your hands under running water.

-- Dry your hands thoroughly using disposable paper towels.
+- Dry your hands completely with a disposable paper towel.

-- Turn the tap off using the paper towel or your elbow, to avoid recontaminating your hands.
+- Use the paper towel or your elbow to turn off the tap, to avoid recontaminating your hands.

 If using hand rub